Henry Augustus Muhlenberg (1848–1906)

-Henry Augustus Muhlenberg III (1848–1906) was a prominent citizen of Reading, Pennsylvania and an unsuccessful candidate for the United States Congress with the Republican nomination in 1892.
+Henry Augustus Muhlenberg III (October 27, 1848 – May 14, 1906) was a prominent citizen of Reading, Pennsylvania and an unsuccessful candidate for the United States Congress with the Republican nomination in 1892.

-Muhlenberg was born in Reading.
-He was the son of Henry Augustus Muhlenberg (1823–1854) and Annie H. Muhlenberg Muhlenberg, who was a cousin of Henry Augustus on her father's side.
+Muhlenberg was born on October 27, 1848, in Reading, Pennsylvania, to Henry Augustus Muhlenberg and Annie H. Muhlenberg, who was a cousin of Henry Augustus on her father's side.
+His grandfather was Henry A. P. Muhlenberg, minister to Austria.